SeunA88/Generating-insights-about-Deforestation-across-regions-using-SQL/README.md

 - **Overview of the datasets.**

 The datasets show the deforestation details of about 217 countries in the world from the year 1990 to year 2016.
 The countries were divided into four income groups; low income, high income, upper middle income and lower middle income groups/categories, and seven regions or continents including East Asia & Pacific, Europe & Central Asia, Latin America & Caribbean, Middle East & North Africa, North America, South Asia and Sub-Saharan Africa.
 The country Monaco has the smallest total area by square miles while Russian Federation has the largest.
-Faroe Islands have the smallest forest area by square kilometre while Russian Federation has the largest.
+Faroe Islands has the smallest forest area by square kilometre while Russian Federation has the largest.

 ---